edresch/coalescence/coalescence.md

 ***

-### Simultaneity

-* *"If time is, admittedly, endless, how can number apply to it?"* - [Plotinus, Enneads, 204-270 AD.](https://www.sacred-texts.com/cla/plotenn/index.htm)

-* [Philosophical presentism](https://en.wikipedia.org/wiki/Philosophical_presentism) is the view that neither the future nor the past exists.

-* According to Einstein's [Relativity of simultaneity,](https://en.wikipedia.org/wiki/Relativity_of_simultaneity) simultaneity is not an absolute relation between events; what is simultaneous in one frame of reference will not necessarily be simultaneous in another.
-As Einstein's theory of relativity explains, if you were to travel at the speed of light then strange things would happen to space and time, and you would experience yourself to be in all places and times at once. - [Example 1,](https://upload.wikimedia.org/wikipedia/commons/7/78/Relativity_of_Simultaneity_Animation.gif) [Example 2.](https://upload.wikimedia.org/wikipedia/commons/7/72/Traincar_Relativity2.svg)

-* “The distinction between past and present and future is only a stubbornly persistent illusion.” - [Albert Einstein](https://imgur.com/F8pPVvb)

-* "[The specious present](https://en.wikipedia.org/wiki/Specious_present) consists of three nonentities—the past, which does not exist, the future, which does not exist, and their conterminous, the present; the faculty from which it proceeds lies to us in the fiction of the specious present." - E. Robert Kelly

-* “Past and future are myths: stories of the mind.
-You cannot escape the present; ever; not even theoretically." - [Bernardo Kastrup, Ph.D., philosopher](https://imgur.com/4L4nv51)

-* "Only the present day and present moment are real." - [Hasidic master Rabbi Nachman](https://w.wiki/CwJ)

-* "The present is the future’s past, and is therefore what has already occurred on the way to a (now) pre-existing future fulfillment. . . .
-It is the future that is doing the creating of a past congruent with itself and it is the present that chooses itself to be congruently the past of a particular future.” - [Carl Buchheit, Ph.D.](https://imgur.com/vRy7hmo)

-* "Imagine the Earth devoid of human life.
-Would it still have a past and a future?
-Could we still speak of time in any meaningful way?
-The question "What time is it?" or "What's the date today?"
-The oak tree or the eagle would be bemused by such a question.
-"What time?" they would ask. ***"Well, of course, it's now.
-The time is now.
-What else is there?"*** - [Eckhart Tolle, Power of the Now](https://www.goodreads.com/book/show/6708.The_Power_of_Now)

-* ***"There is nothing peculiar in the present event to make it different from the past and future.*** For a moment the past was actual and the future will become so.
-What makes the present so different?
-A thing focused in the now is with me, for I am ever-present; it is my own reality that I impart to the present event.
-We consider memories, only when they come into the present.
-The forgotten is not counted until one is reminded -- which implies, ***bringing into the now."*** - [Sri Nisargadatta Maharaj, I Am That](http://www.prahlad.org/gallery/nisargadatta/I_Am_That.pdf)

-* “The experience of ‘there’ takes place here, just as the experience of the past or future takes place now.
-It is not possible to leave ‘here’ and visit ‘there.’
-‘There’ is always a concept, never an experience.
-Space is the distance between the point ‘here’ and the point ‘there,’ or between two points ‘there.’
-However, only here is experienced.
-We are not moving through time and space.
-Time and space are, as it were, moving through us.
-I never go anywhere. ***I am always in the same place of ‘I am,’ the placeless place called here, the timeless time called now.”*** - [Rupert Spira, The Nature of Consciousness](https://www.goodreads.com/book/show/31142905-the-nature-of-consciousness)

-* “Ultimately all the moments are really one, … therefore now is eternity….
-Everything, including me, is dying every moment into eternity and being born again.” - [David Bohm, physicist](http://www.fdavidpeat.com/interviews/bohm.htm)

-* "So far as we know, animals do not live in constant anxiety about sickness and death, as we do, ***because they live in [the present.](https://www.quora.com/How-do-insects-experience-time)*** There was never a time when the world began, because it goes round and round like a circle, and there is no place on a circle where it begins.
-There was no past. ***If the universe began in the past, when that happened it was now.*** But it is still now and the universe is still beginning now and it’s trailing off like the wake of a ship from now and as the wake of the ship fades out, so does the past.
-You can look back there to explain things but the explanation disappears.
-You will never find it there.
-Things are not explained by the past.
-They’re explained by what happens now." - [Alan Watts](https://www.youtube.com/watch?v=MVVk67UZMJ0)

-* "The past, present, and future all exist in the universal hologram simultaneously." - [De-classified CIA document](https://www.cia.gov/library/readingroom/docs/CIA-RDP96-00788R001700210016-5.pdf)

-* “[The SRI experiments](https://w.wiki/CtW) showed that the viewer is [***not bound by present time.***](https://archive.org/details/CIA-RDP96-00789R002100220001-4/page/n27) Our psychic viewers were able to find a [downed Russian bomber in Africa,](http://www.lookingglassnews.org/viewstory.php?storyid=5187) to describe the health of American hostages in Iran and to locate a kidnapped American general in Italy.
-We also described Soviet weapons factories in Siberia and a Chinese atomic-bomb test three days before it occurred..." - [Russell Targ, physicist](https://imgur.com/a/dJD9Lj3)

-* Both "Simul" (simultaneously / simulation) and "Singul" (singular / singularity) are derived from [Proto-Indo-European sem-](https://en.wiktionary.org/wiki/Reconstruction:Proto-Indo-European/sem-) meaning (**“together, one.”**)

-***

 ### Entanglement

 * *"The infinitely far-away is not only near, but it is infinitely near."* - [Edward Conze, Buddhist linguist](https://imgur.com/jlvewBA)